 - Environmental (weather changes, pollution, pollen, pet dander, mold, gas leaks)

 - Food or beverages higher in histamine.See diet lists below under TREATING MCAS for more details.
-A big problem for people trying to get well is that many of the “no” list for histamine is actually recommended heavily for autoimmune diets – eg. fermented foods/natural probiotics, spinach, etc which will all make MCAS symptoms worse.
+A big problem for people trying to get well is that many of the “no” list for histamine is actually recommended heavily for autoimmune diets – eg. fermented foods/natural probiotics, spinach, etc which will make MCAS symptoms worse for many patients.